 Figuring out why your dog is scooting can feel like solving a mystery.
 But with a little detective work, you can pinpoint the root of the problem.
 Watch for these clues:

-• Inspect Your Dog's Stool.
-Soft bowel movements or signs of worms could point to intestinal parasites.
+Inspect Your Dog's Stool.
+Soft bowel movements or signs of worms may indicate intestinal parasites.

 Home Remedies for Dog Scooting

 Is your pup scooting like crazy?
 Home remedies can save the day!
-Simple solutions like adding fiber to their diet, using warm compresses, or even expressing anal glands at home may help solve the issue.
-Let's explore how they work.
+Simple solutions such as adding fiber to their diet, using warm compresses, or expressing anal glands at home may help resolve the issue.
+Let's learn how they work.

 Improving Your Dog's Diet With Fiber